-Twelve courses make up the M.A.
-Journalism program, with a load of three courses per semester, to be completed in two school years.
+Twelve courses make up the Masters in Journalism program, with a load of three courses per semester, to be completed in two school years.

 6 Core courses provide a strong foundation and the breadth of context and background needed for today’s dynamic media environment

 Students learn about evolving ethical and legal issues in journalism, focusing on the philosophical foundations of decision-making and how media law and regulatory policies impact the practice of the journalistic profession.

 This course equips students with the skills and techniques of reporting and writing—from story planning and development to in-depth reporting.
 Besides being trained in critical thinking, students learn a whole range of research strategies and techniques.

 The course also provides foundational training for the second Advanced Reporting and Writing class, which in turn, prepares students to thrive in a convergent media environment as they learn about new media technology and storytelling methods for multimedia platforms.

 Asia, History, and the Media

 Students examine press systems in Asia, with an emphasis on how news media forms and practices interact with historical, social, and political forces.
 Students are expected to understand the evolution of news media in reference to a historical trajectory that is simultaneously global and national.
 This is a course that gives the new media professional a solid sense of context against the sometimes chaotic environment of the 24-hour news cycle.